-On November 18, 1993, Bay Windows (Boston) covered the Gay and Lesbian Student Rights Law which I advocacated for as the Youth Outreach coordinator for Lesbian and Gay Civil Rights.
+On November 18, 1993, Bay Windows (Boston) covered the Gay and Lesbian Student Rights Law which I was working on through the Coalition for Lesbian and Gay Civil Rights.

 More from Bay Windows:

 Advocates for gay and lesbian youth say community lobbying is key to getting measures to a full vote, by Christopher Muther

 Two bills that would help gay and lesbian teenagers in Massachusetts public schools are currently stalled in legislative committees, and advocates of the bills are planning letter writing and telephone campaigns to see that the bills pass before the end of the year.